KarlieKKY/nc-games/error-handling.md

 Bear in mind, handling bad inputs from clients doesn't necessarily have to lead to a 4\*\* status code.
 Handling can include using default behaviours or even ignoring parts of the request.

+The following is _not_ a comprehensive list!
+Its purpose is just to get the ball rolling down the sad path 😢

 ---

 ## Relevant HTTP Status Codes